 We use this information to understand your needs and provide you with a better service, and in particular for the following reasons:

-- We may allow other people and organisations to use Personal Data we hold about you in the following circumstances:
+- We may allow other people and organisations to use personal information we hold about you in the following circumstances:

-If we, or substantially all of our assets, are acquired or are in the process of being acquired by a third party, in which case Personal Data held by us, about our customers, will be one of the transferred assets.
+If we, or substantially all of our assets, are acquired or are in the process of being acquired by a third party, in which case personal information held by us will be one of the transferred assets.

 If we have been legitimately asked to provide information for legal or regulatory purposes or as part of legal proceedings or prospective legal proceedings.